Electronics terminologies for beginners(Basic terms, 2024)

 Now when we place an electric charge in a magnetic field or electric field (produced by other charges), the charge will experience an external force.

-The force will try to move the charge in opposite direction.
+The force will try to move the charge in the opposite direction.
 Why? because it is the property of electric charge.
-So we can define electric like this too:
+So we can define electric charge like this too:

 Electric charge is the property of atomic particles of which matter is made due to which it (matter specifically the atomic particles) will experience an external force when placed in the presence of an electric or magnetic field.

 This property of charges has made this modern world possible.
-Because of charges’ this property we have these huge electric power generators.
+Because of charges of this property we have these huge electric power generators.

 We produce an external magnetic field and then place electric charges in that field.
 The magnetic field makes charges flow and thus makes us able to carry energy from one place to another.

-Let’s continue our journey of exploring basic electronics terminologies.
+Let’s continue our journey of exploring basic electronic terminologies.

 The electric charge has a unique quality.
 They can free themselves from the valence shell upon the application of external energy.

 When charges get free they can move freely within the matter structure.
-And electricity is nothing but the motion and flow of these electric charges.
+Electricity is nothing but the motion and flow of these electric charges.

 When I say electric charges I specifically mean the flow of electrons.
 Because you know that protons lie inside the nucleus of an atom and it is not possible that protons can flow from one atom to another.